 What board do you want to be appointed to?

-Most people respond to this question in a fairly generic fashion.
-They speak about wanting to join the board of a quality organisation, one with a good board, an ethical board, the board of an organisation that operates in an industry that they are interested in or perhaps a board that will value their skills and is growing.
-Whilst these are not ‘wrong’ answers, they cover any number of businesses and I am left questioning what you really want.
+This is a question you are going to get asked a lot.
+Answering it correctly is fundamentally important, and most people don’t.
+Rather than being specific they instead respond to this question in a fairly generic fashion.
+They speak about wanting to join the board of a quality organisation, one with a good board, an ethical board, the board of an organisation that operates in an industry that they have experience in, or perhaps a board that will value their skills and is growing.
+Whilst these are not ‘wrong’ answers, the problem is that this response is generic and covers any number of businesses of varying scope and scale which leaves those listening confused and questioning whether you know what you really want.

-Well, let’s think back to my recent counselling client who was determined to get appointed to a major supermarket board.
-A number of adverse effects occurred due to the misalignment between his aspirations and the realities of where he would be appointed.
 The major issue here was not so much his unrealistic aspirations; rather it was his personal desires to be a board member (status, entitlement and self-interest) rather than being passionate about wanting to serve or using his experience on behalf of an organisation he could contribute to.
-This approach, unfortunately, had three significantly negative impacts:
+In short, his aspirations did not stack up to the reality of such an appointment and this had a number of adverse effects.

 - He quickly became disgruntled.
 He saw others as the stumbling blocks in his road to a board appointment.
 He never regarded anything else as the problem for his lack of board opportunities.
 As a result, his board aspirations fell away and he stopped pursuing even more appropriate opportunities.
 Disappointing, because he had lots to offer the right organisation.